Sebastian Söderberg: Professional career

 Söderberg turned professional in August 2013 and won twice on the Nordic Golf League the following month.

 In 2014, he played all three stages of the European Tour qualifying school, finishing 39th.
 This earned him membership of the Challenge Tour for 2015.

 Söderberg then played on the European Tour and Challenge Tour in 2015.
 In 2016, he won the inaugural event of the 2016 Challenge Tour season, the Barclays Kenya Open.

-In June 2016, through sectional qualifying in England, he qualified for his first major championship entry, the U.S. Open at Oakmont Country Club in Pennsylvania, were he missed the cut by two strokes.
+In June 2016, through sectional qualifying in England, he qualified for his first major championship entry, the U.S. Open at Oakmont Country Club in Pennsylvania, where he missed the cut by two strokes.

-In a high quality field at the 2019 Omega European Masters in September at Crans-sur-Sierre Golf Club, Switzerland, on the European Tour, after shooting a 14-under 266 score over 72 holes, Söderberg found himself in a five-man playoff for the title.
-One of Söderberg's competitors were the newly crowned PGA Tour FedEx Cup Champion Rory McIlroy, who made five birdies in his last seven holes to catch the leaders.
-On the first extra hole, the par 4 18th, Söderberg claimed the biggest title of his career with a good approach and an eight feet birdie putt, when McIlroy and Kalle Samooja, missed their birdie-putts from shorter distances.

-The win in Switzerland earned Söderberg a first prize of €416,000, an exemption through the end of the 2021 European Tour season and moved him to a career best 107th on the Official World Golf Ranking, advancing from 287th the week before.
+In a high-quality field at the 2019 Omega European Masters in September at Crans-sur-Sierre Golf Club, Switzerland, on the European Tour, Söderberg found himself in a five-man playoff for the title after shooting a 14-under 266 score over 72 holes.
+One of Söderberg's competitors was the newly-crowned PGA Tour FedEx Cup Champion Rory McIlroy, who made five birdies in his last seven holes to catch the leaders.
+On the first extra hole, the par 4 18th, Söderberg claimed the biggest title of his career by making an eight-feet birdie putt.
+McIlroy and Kalle Samooja both had birdie-putts from shorter distances, but missed.
+The win in Switzerland earned Söderberg a first prize of €416,000, an exemption through the end of the 2021 European Tour season and moved him to a career-best (at that time) 107th on the Official World Golf Ranking.
 He finished the 2019 season 52nd on the Race to Dubai rankings.